At least 1 dead and several injured after a private jet crashed into another upon arrival in Arizona

 One person died in the crash and three were hurt, according to city spokesperson Kelli Kuester.
 Officials earlier said four were hurt.
 The three who were injured were taken to hospitals, Kuester said.

 Responders are still working to remove the body of the deceased victim, Scottsdale Fire Department Capt.
-David Folio said.
+David Folio said Monday.
 Police have not released names of those onboard.

 Two pilots and two passengers were on board Neil’s plane, according to Robinson.